-If you own a unit, you are a member of the body corporate.
+If you own a unit in a unit title development, you are a member of the body corporate.
 They will meet at least once a year to talk about issues and vote on decisions.

 The body corporate has powers and duties under the Unit Titles Act.
 These include:

 - Maintenance of shared areas

 - Holding a register of unit owners

 - Insurance of the property